Black Music Festival Underway For The Weekend In Pittsburgh

 “That’s really the key to this,” said Bee Marshall, Organizer, Black Music Festival.
 “Unifying the community helping people come out, feel good about themselves and just fellowship among each other.”

 People only have a few more days to come out to Point State Park and experience the music.
-The festival ends Sunday.MORE NEWS: Pittsburgh Symphony Orchestra To Have Live Audiences For Return To Heinz Hall In September
+The festival ends Sunday.MORE NEWS: Jeff Daniels Snaps Pic With EMS Workers While Filming Show In Fayette Co.

 Saturday will be the Juneteenth Grand Jubilee Parade along with RnB day.
 Sunday marks the end of the festival, celebrating soul music.